radix-io/hands-on/README.md

 See instructions below in [Running hands on example programs]( https://xgitlab.cels.anl.gov/ATPESC-IO/hands-on-2017#running-hands-on-example-programs) section for information about how to compile and submit the example programs.

+## Array

+The presentation will walk you through several interfaces for writing an array to a file.
+We have provided you with some skeleton code which you can build upon during the lecture.
+If you get stuck you can find complete examples in the `solutions` directory.

 ## Darshan exercises